lyanneagger/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 Analysis of outcomes based on goals compares 1047 crowdfunding campaigns for plays to identify trends in goals set in successful campaigns.
-The number of successful, failed, and cancelled campaigns was broken down into different ranges of goals to identify which was most successful.
+The number of successful, failed, and canceled campaigns was broken down into different ranges of goals to identify which was most successful.

 Outcomes Based on Goals:
 ![Alt Text](https://github.com/lyanneagger/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)